agentrickard/domain/README.txt

 ----
 7.2 The $_domain Global

+NOTE: In Drupal 7, this value is deprecated.
+You should use domain_get_domain() to return the active domain.

-During hook_init(), the Domain Access module creates a nwe global variable,
+During hook_init(), the Domain Access module creates a new global variable,
 $_domain, which can be used by other Drupal elements (themes, blocks, modules).

 The $_domain global is an array of data taken from the {domain} table for the currently active domain.
-If no active domain is found, default values are used:
+If no active domain is found, default values are used.

   $_domain['domain_id'] = 0;
   $_domain['sitename'] = variable_get('domain_sitename',